azavea/climate-change-api/doc/source/indicators/heat_wave_duration_index.rst

 The Heat Wave Duration Index |(HWDI)| measures the maximum period of at least 5 consecutive days with daily high temperature greater than 5˚C above historic average high temperature norms.
 If the historic norm was 85˚F, a period of 6 consecutive days with maximum daily temperatures above 94˚F (5˚C = 9˚F) would register at 1 on the HWDI.
 This indicator provides a more specific and nuanced look at the extent and intensity of warming than `average high temperature`_ or even `extreme heat events`_.
 It is closely related to `heat wave incidents`_.

+- historic_range

+    Optionally set the years used to define "historic" to an available consecutive period of 30 years, i.e. 1961-1990.
+Defaults to the most current time period in the historical data.

 .. |(HWDI)| raw:: html